lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

 ```

 We can now compute the mean of the features between each upper and lower bound where each upper and lower bound is
-one of the input data-points.
+one of the input data points.
 For each pair, the mean of their features become the initial means we will use to
-cluster all of the data-points.
+cluster all of the data points.

 <blockquote>
 The methodology discussed above simply draws the cluster boundaries at points in the data where